dlukes/kudlanka/README.md

 ## Data import

-Convert a corpus with morphological analysis in the vertical format via `utils/vert2json.py`.
-Import it into MongoDB (`vert2json.py` will give a hint as to how to do that).
+Convert a corpus with morphological analysis in the vertical format via `utils/vert2json.py` (run it with `-h` to get a sense of the options and the expected format).
+Import the result into MongoDB (`vert2json.py` will give a hint as to how to do that).
 At this point, the app itself is ready for a spin with `pipenv run python runserver.py`.

 ## User registration